peterwwillis/truckcamper/Trucks/Truck_notes.md

 Every truck that rolls off the assembly line can have *a different payload* than the last truck.
 Trucks are ordered with options, and those options change what the truck can safely carry.

-A truck brochure may claim *"3,500lbs maximum payload!!!"*, but it turns out only a few trucks can actually reach that.
-The specific truck you order may end up with a 1,500lbs payload instead.
+A truck brochure may claim *"3,500lbs maximum payload!!!"*, but it may turn out only a few trucks can actually reach that.
+The individual truck you buy may only have a 1,500lbs payload due to its configuration.
 Even heavy-duty trucks can have surprisingly small payload ratings due to their configuration.

 Therefore: always check the payload of the individual truck.
 You can do this two ways: